Voting in Person Process

 The polls are open on Election Day from 6:30 a.m. until 7:30 p.m.
 Check your voter registration, find your polling place and check your voting districts.

 Voting Within Your Precinct

 - Report to your designated Election Day precinct.
-The name, location, and, address of your Election Day precinct may be found on the voter ID card mailed to you when you registered or by calling the Board of Elections office at (910) 253-2620.
+The name, location, and, address of your Election Day precinct may be found by checking your record using the Voter Lookup Tool, referring to the registration card mailed to you when you registered or by calling the Board of Elections office at (910) 253-2620.
 Due to the heavy call volume on Election Day, it is advised to call and inquire about your voting location prior to Election Day itself.

-  - Check in with the precinct election officials at the entrance to the voting enclosure.
-Voters must state their name and residence address.
+- Go to the check in station and state your name and residence address.
 If it is a primary election, unaffiliated voters must also state in which party’s primary they would like to participate.
 For more information about unaffiliated voters and primary elections, please refer to the “Type of Elections” section of this website.

 Assistance to Voters

 NCGS 163-166.8: “(a) Any registered voter qualified to vote in the election shall be entitled to assistance with entering and exiting the voting booth and in preparing ballots in accordance with the following rules: